BelRarr/Convention-d-quipe/Guide/Dev/CheckListPourCodePropre.rst

-The |biohazard| symbol must be used on containers used to dispose of medical waste.
+The |red| symbol must be used on containers used to dispose of medical waste.
 .. |red| image:: /img/red.png
 .. |green| image:: /img/green.png